Mod-$p$ Galois representations not arising from abelian varieties: Semistable reduction of abelian varieties

 \section{Semistable reduction of abelian varieties}

 Let $X$ be an abelian variety of dimension $g$ defined over a field $F$.
-Let $v$ be a discrete valuation on $F$, and $\mathcal{X}$ denote the Neron model of $X$ at $v$.
-Let $l$ be the residue characteristic of $v$.
+Let $v$ be a discrete valuation on $F$, and $\calX$ denote the Neron model of $X$ at $v$.
+Let $\ell$ be the residue characteristic of $v$.

-\begin{defn} \begin{enumerate} \item $X$ is said to have good reduction at $v$, if the identity component of the special fiber of $\mathcal{X}$ is an abelian variety \item $X$ is said to have semistable reduction at $v$, if the identity component of the special fiber of $\mathcal{X}$ is an extension of an abelian variety by an affine torus. \end{enumerate} \end{defn}
+\begin{defn} $X$ is said to have good reduction at $v$, if the identity component of the special fiber of $\calX$ is an abelian variety. \end{defn} \begin{defn} $X$ is said to have semistable reduction at $v$, if the identity component of the special fiber of $\calX$ is an extension of an abelian variety by an affine torus. \end{defn}

 Let $I_v$ denote the absolute inertia group at the finite prime $v$ of $F$.
 For a rational prime $p$, let $X[p]$ and $T_p(X)$ denote the $p$-torsion subgroup and the $p$-adic Tate module of $X$ respectively.
-The following are simple critera for semistable reduction in terms of inertial action on $T_p(X)$ and $X[p]$.
-The proofs can be found in Propositions $3.5$ and $4.7$ of \cite{Gro72}, and Theorem $6$ of \cite[\S 7.4]{BLR90}.
+Then we have the following critera for semistable reduction in terms of inertial action on $T_p(X)$ and $X[p]$ \cite[Prop 3.5, 4.7]{Gro72}, \cite[\S 7.4, Thm 6]{BLR90}.